 Message from President Derek Bates

-Hi everyone I’m pleased to resume my old role as editor of The Tidings and would appreciate your input, if you have anything to report, topical stories, jokes, items of interest please send them to me via email at the above address.
+Hi everyone, I’m pleased to resume my old role as editor of The Tidings and would appreciate your input, if you have anything to report, topical stories, jokes, items of interest please send them to me via email at this address. firstname.lastname@example.org

 Captain Rob Mumby